jberkenbilt/qfs/README.md

 # Filters

-qfs will use the qsync filter format with the addition of
+qfs uses the qsync filter format with the addition of

 ```
 :junk:(junk-regexp)